marco-cardoso/property_anomaly_detector/README.md

 Yearly, many people, when renting a property, are victims of scams in many websites worldwide.
 Fraudsters pose as landlords and convince would-be tenants to send funds via money transfer.
-Typically they create advertisements of great properties for an incredible low price compared to properties of the same category.
+Typically they create advertisements of great properties for an incredibly low price compared to properties of the same category.
 Under the pressure of making a "great deal"  most part of the victims do everything the fraudsters tell them to do because of the fear of other people renting the property.